-Government of Canada 2007 Canadian cost-benefit analysis guide: Regulatory proposals
+(The archived) Government of Canada 2007 Canadian cost-benefit analysis guide: Regulatory proposals

 It may not be practical to undertake a CBA for all proposals, for example, where the cost of undertaking the CBA is disproportionate to the size of the investment or its expected impact, or there is limited data available to support a CBA.